 What are dues for?

-Our Union is totally volunteer run.
-The majority of the money paid in dues doesn’t go to our Local – it gets forwarded to both the AFT and NYSUT, our parent unions, to pay for representation and benefits.
+The majority of the money paid in dues doesn’t go to our Local – it gets forwarded to both the AFT and NYSUT, our parent unions.
 What’s left after that is what is in the treasury of the Local, to pay for copying, postage, a bank account, etc.

 Are dues tax deductible?

 Most of them are (the part that goes toward representation).
 If you complete an itemized tax return you can claim a deduction.

 Isn’t that unfair?

 Not really.
 Union representation costs money.
 The gains the union was able to negotiate in the contract will apply to everyone.
 Similarly everyone — member and non-member — is entitled to equal representation by the Union.
 Any adjunct faculty member, tutor, or accompanist who needs to use the grievance procedure, for example, will get exactly the same attention, advice, and support from the union regardless of whether or not they are a MAC member.
 What WOULD be unfair is to expect ONLY members to shoulder the financial responsibilities of union representation and let everyone else have a “free ride” so to speak.

 What is the difference between being a member and not?